mendix/MxPushNotifications/README.md

 You can proceed by repackaging the project into a zip file and using PhoneGap Build to generate the files for Android and iOS.

 For more information about PhoneGap Build, you can refer to their [documentation](http://docs.build.phonegap.com/en_US/index.html).

+> Note that a free PhoneGap Build account is limited to a single application, whereas paid plans support multiple applications.

 ## Testing The Implementation